 - Whether the ward is receiving social services and whether the conservator is aware of these services

 In addition, the court appoints an investigator to evaluate the application and the potential ward’s situation.
 This investigation must determine what the person needs and whether the drastic step of appointing a conservator is necessary.
 A Tustin lawyer could help potential conservators understand what they need to prove to receive conservatorship.

 Many people require help at some point in their lives.
 This can be due to progressing diseases that impact a person’s mental faculties or injuries that result in severe limitations.
 When this happens, conservatorship may be a beneficial choice.

 If you believe that a loved one needs your help, reach out to a Tustin conservatorship lawyer today.
-They could explain the reasons why a conservatorship may be necessary, and provide essential guidance through the legal process.
+Our hardworking representation could explain the reasons why a conservatorship may be necessary and provide essential guidance through the legal process.